lucasc896/MenuStudies/CMSSW/README_CMSSW.md

 ##Basic Intro
 This code is based upon the L1TriggerDPG root analysis macro, found [here](http://cmssw.cvs.cern.ch/cgi-bin/cmssw.cgi/UserCode/L1TriggerDPG/macros/).
+It extracts pT distributions and calculates rates for l1Extra and l1UpgradeExtra objects from L1TriggerDPG nTuples.

 ## Recipe

+__(_Note: this recipe requires you to have completed the general recipe found [here](https://github.com/lucasc896/MenuStudies/blob/master/README.md)._)__

 The CMSSW environment is setup using the following:

 ```